 International Fellowship Program

-Applicants must be plastic surgeons, craniofacial surgeons, or surgeons in related fields from developing countries.
+Be plastic surgeons or surgeons in related fields from resource-limited countries.

 Please provide a Letter of Intent, not to exceed one page, that:

-Please email the Letter of Intent to Executive Director Rita Albert at email@example.com by March 15th.
-If the Fellowship Committee decides your submission merits further consideration, you will receive the International Fellowship Application by e-mail.
-The deadline for Application submission is May 1st, and the Fellowship would commence on or after July 1st.
+If the Fellowship Committee decides your submission merits further consideration, you will receive the International Fellowship Application by email.

 Applications must be completed by March 15th.